Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m04-cd-pipeline/index.md

 ```groovy
 //                ### TODO INSERT clone operation on next line
 ```
-The pipeline points to the source code in a GitHub branch with a known vulnerability.
-Uncomment the line that starts with `git branch.`
+The pipeline points to a branch with a known vulnerability.
+Uncomment the line that starts with `git branch` for the branch named `1.5.4-SQLi`:

 ```groovy
         stage("DEV") {